 IGNITUM TODAY provides Catholic perspectives on every topic that matters to young adults–life, religion, relationships, and entertainment.
 Meet our columnists.

-Abram Muenzberg is a 27-year-old husband with one child currently on the way.
+Abram Muenzberg is a 28-year-old husband and father.
 He holds a M.A. in Theology and a B.A. in Philosophy.
 His passion for the Catholic faith, vocations, and liturgy is the inspiration behind much of his writing.
 His background as a Lay Campus Minister and former Director of Liturgy for a parish in the Benedictine tradition influences his writing.
-He also writes for St. Peter's List and runs his own blog at men like wine.
+His website is Men Like Wine.

-First and foremost, Amanda is a woman after the Eucharistic Heart of Jesus.
-Amanda is also a Colorado native, who graduated from Belmont Abbey College in North Carolina in 2009 with a B.A. in Theology, as well as minors in Psychology and Philosophy.
-Amanda is a youth minister and author of "Worthy", available now on Amazon, Kindle, and CreateSpace.
-She is also an Associate Editor at Catholic Lane.
-Her blog can be found at worthy of Agape.
+Amanda Sloan is a woman after the Eucharistic Heart of Jesus.
+Amanda is a Colorado native, who graduated from Belmont Abbey College in North Carolina with a B.A. in Theology, as well as minors in Psychology and Philosophy.
+Amanda, a director of faith formation, is the author of Worthy: See Yourself as God Does, available now on Amazon, Kindle, and CreateSpace.
+Signed copies can be ordered through her website.
+She lives in Colorado with her husband, and her blog can be found at worthy of Agape.

-Arleen Spenceley is a Roman Catholic Christian, a writer, and a counselor.
+Arleen Spenceley is author of the book Chastity Is For Lovers: Single, Happy, and (Still) a Virgin (Ave Maria Press, 2014).
 She has a master's degree in rehabilitation and mental health counseling from the University of South Florida and a bachelor's degree in journalism from the same university.
-She worked as a staff writer for the Tampa Bay Times from July 2007 through Dec.
-2012 and also has worked in communications, radio promotions, and fried chicken.
+She works as a staff writer for the Tampa Bay Times, and blogs at arleenspenceley.com.

 Bonnie Engstrom is a cradle Catholic and stay-at-home mom.
 She married her dashing husband in 2006 and they now have five children: one in Heaven and four more wandering around their house, probably eating pretzels found under the couch.
 Bonnie lives in central Illinois and gets excited about baking, music, film adaptations of Jane Austen books, and the Chicago Bears.
 She was a cofounder of The Behold Conference and she blogs at A Knotted Life.